France Herron: Early life and career

 Herron was born in 1917 in Ohio farm country.
-Partially of Cherokee heritage, he grew up in West Virginia.
+Claiming to be of partial Cherokee descent, he grew up in West Virginia.

 Herron got his start in comics while still a teenager, with the Harry "A" Chesler "packaging" studio in 1937, writing and editing for such Centaur Comics' titles as Star Comics and Star Ranger Funnies.
 In 1939, Herron joined Fox Features Syndicate, where he first met Joe Simon and Jack Kirby.
 In 1940–1941, Simon and Kirby hired Herron to write stories for their new creation Captain America, published by the Marvel Comics forerunner Timely Comics.
-Herron and artists Joe Simon and Jack Kirby co-created the Red Skull in Captain America Comics #7 (Oct.
-1941).
+Herron and artists Joe Simon and Jack Kirby co-created the Red Skull in Captain America Comics #1 (March 1941).

 Beginning in 1940 and continuing throughout the decade, Herron wrote various features for the publisher Quality Comics.
 From 1942 to 1944, Herron wrote the Captain Midnight strip for the Chicago Sun Syndicate.